Advertisement

 Submit Your Application

-Contact Bay County Housing Department directly at (989) 895-8191 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Bay County Housing Department portal.
+Applications are free — never pay to apply.

 4